 Other memorable stops on our cruise included diving with marine iguanas near Fernandina, and a gorgeous dive with mola mola, seahorses, red-lipped bat fish and other endemic species at Cabo Vincente Roca.
 We also did a land-tour of otherworldly Bartolomé, which besides stunning scenery offers the opportunity to see penguins.
 You will see plenty of seabirds during the trip, including frigatebirds, pelicans, blue and red footed boobies, Nazca boobies, tropicbirds, and flightless cormorant.

 I can highly recommend our boat, the Galapagos Sky.
 It’s expensive, but it is one of only a handful of boats that is allowed to go to all the locations mentioned above.
 It’s luxurious but focused on the essential: diving.
 The crew is fantastic and the dive guides very knowledgeable.

 Whether you decide to add a cruise or not, the Galapagos Islands are a fantastic destination.
 But don’t forget the rest of Ecuador!
 A wonderfully varied country, it has Unesco listed colonial cities, traditional Andean villages overlooked by looming volcanoes, wildlife-rich Amazon rainforest and much more to explore.
-I’ll be sharing all about my trip around Ecuador soon, so follow me or my blog if you want to stay posted!
+I’ll be sharing the rest of my trip around Ecuador soon, so follow me to stay posted!
 For now, you can take a look at my guide to 2 days in Quito!